flyway/flywaydb.org/documentation/concepts/check.md

 ### Requirements and behavior

 There are 2 ways to generate a drift report:
-- If you have access to both your target and build database you should use `check.url` and `check.buildUrl`
+- If you have access to both your target and build database you should use `url` and `check.buildUrl`
-- If you do not have a build database you should use `check.url` and `check.deployedSnapshot`
+- If you do not have a build database you should use `url` and `check.deployedSnapshot`

 #### Example: `url` and `buildUrl`